 Or you can make 2 large and 8 small pieces to have small and large apple turnovers.
 After cutting the dough into 4 equal pieces, keep one side as it is and cut each other 2 squares into 4.(You can use a ruler to be precise, I know my top 4 is not equal but that’s fine, this slight difference doesn’t make a problem while baking. 🙂 )

-I fill each corner of the small squares with almost one tablespoon of apple mixture and fill other 2 squares with almost 3 tablespoons of the mixture.
+You can fill each corner of the small squares with almost one tablespoon of apple mixture and fill the other 2 squares with almost 3 tablespoons of the mixture.
 Then fold one corner over the other.

 Next press the edges with a fork so two sides of the dough will seal.
 Then brush with egg wash(egg yolk+1 teaspoon water).

 Later make 3 small slits into the middle top of the dough so the steam can escape while baking.
-Sprinkle cinnamon sugar over.
+Sprinkle cinnamon sugar on top.

 Finally, bake small pastries for 13-15 minutes,

 and big pastries for 18-20 minutes until the top of the pastries are golden brown.
-Enjoy!
+Let them cool for 5 minutes and then enjoy!

 Other Delicious Apple Recipes You Should Try: